jkenton/drkenton/about.md

 <P>Maybe this blog can help address some of those misunderstandings, or at least suggest how some of them could be addressed, respectfully.</p>

 <P>Thanks for stopping by!
 Indeed!</p>

+June 2021 Update...
+Maybe some video clips on the horizon.
+Maybe...
 </div>